Are you looking for books on the partition of India and Pakistan? Have you found many books on the subject but want to know the good ones?

 She explains how the partition was a carefully devised plan.
 Later, she explains the recklessness with which it was implemented.

 Woven in the book are local stories too.
 She narrates tales of common people.
-Then these tales are interlinked to the larger politics that was behind partition.
+Then these tales are interlinked with the larger politics that was behind the partition.

-Many critics have also said that her work talks about obliviousness of the partition.
+Many critics have also said that her work talks about obliviousness to the partition.

-She talks about how the partition as a moralistic plan was oblivious about its repercussions.
+She talks about how the partition as a moralistic plan was oblivious to its repercussions.
 Thus, it’s a great read!